 This series , “The Price Of Eggs” isn’t just a look in to the cage system, it explores the free range egg industry, chicken hatcheries, barn laid systems and it explores the abattoirs where all egg laying hens are sent at the end of their lives.
 All hens are thrown in to small crates, driven sometimes hours to abattoirs and left in the crates overnight until they are cruelly slaughtered the next day.
 Hens suffer broken bones from workers roughly handling them.
 Many hens are sent in to the boiling watching after supposed throat slitting still alive.
 This industry is so cruel, it has to be seen to be believed.

-The following short film was made by my friends at Dreamer’s Hen Rescue and myself.
+The following short film was made over six months by myself and a group of friends.
 It is an honest and confronting look at what happens to hens from the egg industry.
 All egg layers are slaughtered at 18 months old, regardless of whether they are from a cage farm, a barn laid farm or a free range farm.
 They ALL die like this.
 Please, if you eat eggs, please watch it – for them.

 The slideshow of images below is my photographic series titled, “The Price Of Eggs”.
 It includes images from cage, barn, free range farms, hatcheries and abattoirs.
 This series is a work in progress and I will ad to it for years to come.